 Race, Nation, Translation: South African Essays, 1990-2013, an edited collection of essays by prizewinning South African-born writer Zoë Wicomb, was published by Yale University Press in the US and UK and by Wits University Press in South Africa, in November 2018.
 In February 2019, Bloomsbury Academic published South African Writing in Transition, a multi-author collection of essays on postapartheid literature, which I co-edited with Rita Barnard (Penn).

 In association with this project South African Modernism 1880-2020, I will edit a new scholarly edition of Olive Schreiner’s important 1883 novel, The Story of an African Farm (Edinburgh University Press).
-I will also co-edit an essay collection with Jade Munslow Ong, which has the working title: Olive Schreiner in the World: Contemporaries and Legacies.
+I have also co-edited an essay collection with Jade Munslow Ong, titled Olive Schreiner: Writing Networks and Global Contexts, to which I also contribute a chapter.

 University of Salford, UK